rsevilla826/pycode/README.md

 # pycode
-This is a random collection of my python work with databases.
+This is a random collection of my python work with databases, that I developed.
 I will upload when I can or when I have time.

 SnowConnections.py - Is a python class that reads in a JSON file to get connection info and connect to Snowflake.